x01kirbyx/Dev_CheckList/Checklist.md

 # Dev_CheckList

-This is a list of Infomation needed to become a full-stack web developer.
+This is a list of Infomation that may be asked in an interview to become a full-stack web developer.

 -------------------------------------------------------------------
 -------> FRONT-END Development <-----------------------------------